-23 It is proposed that there be a regular review of the default real rate of return.
-The EU Working Group reviews its advice on the real discount rate very three years, although changes are less frequent.13 For SNA purposes, it proposed that the ISWGNA review the default rate periodically.
+It is proposed that there be a regular review of the default real rate of return.
+The EU Working Group reviews its advice on the real discount rate very three years, although changes are less frequent.12 It is suggested that a trigger for the review of the real rate of return for SNA purposes could be any change in the EU Working Group's advice.

 Several countries do not have target inflation rate.
-In these cases, a default rate of three percent could be used for these countries.
+In these cases, it a default rate of three percent could be used for these countries.
 (Using a three percent rate of inflation and the default real rate of two percent would give five percent as the default nominal rate of return for countries without an inflation target.)
 This could be justified on the basis that the 'ideal' rate of inflation is generally seen as being between two to three percent.
 An alternative would be to use a country's actual inflation rate; however, this could be volatile over time.
-Another alternative would be to use an average of the inflation rate over several years.
-While this would be more stable, it could be influenced by past periods of hyper-inflation that is no longer prevailing.
+Another alternative